HCL-TECH-SOFTWARE/lib-tcp-server/README.md

 tc.targetConfiguration = TCF.getTopTC().eval.targetConfiguration;
 `

 TCP Server library uses the [POCO C++ libraries](https://pocoproject.org).
 Several prebuilt versions of the POCO library as well as include headers are available in installation under `rsa_rt/tcpserver/poco`.
 The C++ External Library TC `pocoLib.tcjs` defines include paths and necessary linked libraries.
-It is used as prerequisite to `tcpServerLib.tcjs` and will automatically add all necessary linked libraries to the executable.
+It is used as prerequisite to `tcpServerLib.tcjs` and will automatically add all necessary linked libraries to the top executable.

 The location of the POCO library root folder is set in the 'aPocoLoc' property of `pocoLib.tcjs` TC (using the Code tab of the TC editor):